Roma-V/FullStackOpen/README.md

 - book addition to the library (if auther is not in the library he/she will be added as well);
 - edit author record by providing a new born date.

-The data is stored in a MongoDB database.
+The data is stored in a MongoDB database.\
+New book addition is handled by subscription ensuring all client get notified of the change.

-Exercises 8.8-8.12, 8.17-8.20\
+Exercises 8.8-8.12, 8.17-8.20, 8.23\
 [library_frontend](part8/library-frontend)\
 A book library frontend with ApolloClient that fetch data from backend as implemented in the previous subpart.
 The app contains three views:
 - list of authors (also handles update of an author birthdate);
 - list of books;
 - a from to add a new book.

-A user can login in order to gain capability to edit author data and add new books.
+A user can login in order to gain capability to edit author data and add new books.\
+When a new book is added the client is notified via its subscribtion to the event.